-The Maritime College of Pharmacy, with the cooperation of some members of the staff of the Unisity offers two other courses in Pharmacy, a Short Course for Pharmacy Clerks, and a Qualifying Course required of those who desire to become Registered Pharmacists.
+The Maritime College of Pharmacy, with the cooperation of some members of the staff of the Unisity, offers two other courses in Pharmacy, a Short Course for Pharmacy Clerks, and a Qualifying Course required of those who desire to become Registered Pharmacists.
 These courses are carried on in the University buildings, and the students are subject to University regulations and discipline.

-The Short Course for Pharmacy Clerks will begin May 7, 1918, and continue until June 6th, and is intended to prepare the student for the Certified Clerks' Examination of the Pharmaceutical Society which is held on June 6th.
+The Short Course for Pharmacy Clerks will begin September 1st, 1919, and continue until September 30th, and is intended to prepare the student for the Certified Clerks' Examination of the Pharmaceutical Society.
 It is expected that students will have a general education at least equal to that of Grade IX.
 Attendance on this course will be of special value to those who intend to take the Qualifying Course later.

-The Qualifying Course begins on Tuesday, September 4th, 1918, and ends with the University session.
+The Qualifying Course begins on Wednesday, October 1st, 1919, and ends with the University session.
 The courses in Chemistry, Botany and Microscopy, Materia Medica, Pharmacy, Prescriptions and Dispensing and Economics, are designed to prepare the student to pass the final licensing examinations of the N. S. Pharmaceutical Society.
 It is necessary that students shall have a good general education, preferably equal to that of Grade XI.